StefanKuppelwieser/Hadoop-map-reduce-examples/README.md

 ## Prerequisite

+You have to ..
+1. .. change the chmod of the shell files
-You have to copy the data-schema to hadoop dfs and create environments variables
+2. .. copy the data-schema to hadoop dfs
+3. .. and create environments variables

 ```
 chmod 757 run_AmountOfSoldProducts.sh